How to Easily Brew Coffee from a K-Cup without a Keurig – The 2 Best Brewing Methods

 No wonder K-cups are so popular, because they’re life-savers.
-But as soon as you and I think of K-cups, the first thing that pops in the head is a Keurig machine.
+In fact, many are environment-savers too, in the form of these biodegradable K-cups.
+But as soon as you and I think of K-cups, any K-cups, the first thing that pops in the head is a Keurig machine.
 Brewing K-cup coffee demands the use of a Keurig single-serve coffee maker, is that true?
 No, fortunately, that’s not true.
 So here’s how to easily brew coffee from a K-cup without a Keurig.

 And let me make it very clear that the alternatives I’ve discussed below are easy brewing methods.
 Your precious coffee sipping experience also remains uncompromised.